awsdocs/amazon-appstream2-developer-guide/doc_source/google-drive.md

 # Enable and Administer Google Drive for Your AppStream 2\.0 Users<a name="google-drive"></a>

+Amazon AppStream 2\.0 supports the following persistent storage options for users in your organization:
++ Google Drive for G Suite
++ OneDrive for Business
++ Home folders

-AppStream 2\.0 supports persistent storage for your users with Google Drive and home folders\.
-You can enable one or both options as needed for your organization\.
-When you enable Google Drive for an AppStream 2\.0 stack, end users of the stack can link their Google Drive account to AppStream 2\.0\.
-After their account is linked to AppStream 2\.0, your users can sign into their Google Drive account and access their Google Drive folder during application streaming sessions\.
-Any changes that your users make to files or folders in their Google Drive during application streaming sessions are automatically backed up and synchronized so that they are available to users outside their streaming session\.
+You can enable one or more options for your organization\.
+When you enable Google Drive for G Suite for an AppStream 2\.0 stack, users of the stack can link their Google Drive for G Suite account to AppStream 2\.0\.
+Then they can sign into their Google Drive for G Suite account and access their Google Drive folder during application streaming sessions\.
+Any changes that they make to files or folders in Google Drive during those sessions are automatically backed up and synchronized, so that they are available to users outside of their streaming sessions\.

 **Important**
-You can enable Google Drive for accounts in G Suite domains only, not for personal Gmail accounts\.
+You can enable Google Drive for G Suite for accounts in your G Suite domains only, but not for personal Gmail accounts\.

 **Topics**
 + [Enable Google Drive for Your AppStream 2\.0 Users](#enable-google-drive)